-A scoping-level study has been conducted in order to identify the potential visual impact and issues related to the development of the proposed Phase 1 Kuruman WEF near Kuruman in the Northern Cape Province.
+A scoping-level study has been conducted in order to identify the potential visual impact and issues related to the development of the proposed Phase 2 Kuruman WEF near Kuruman in the Northern Cape Province.
 Although the majority of the study area has a largely natural, untransformed visual character, it is characterised by the presence of typical rural / pastoral infrastructure and is not typically valued or utilised for its tourism significance.
-In addition, the study area is characterised by the presence of human transformation / disturbance in the vicinity of the town of Kuruman, the suburb of Wrenchville and the rural settlement of Budolong.
-These areas will not be significantly impacted by the visual impacts associated with the proposed WEF.
-The rest of the study area / visual assessment zone has seen limited transformation / disturbance and is considered to be largely natural / scenic.
-These undisturbed / natural areas will therefore be impacted significantly from a visual perspective as a result of the development of the proposed WEF.
+The study area / visual assessment zone has seen limited transformation / disturbance and is considered to be largely natural / scenic.
+The study area will therefore be impacted significantly from a visual perspective as a result of the development of the proposed WEF.
 It should also be noted that there are several renewable energy developments (solar and wind) being proposed and/or constructed within 50kms of the proposed WEF.
 These facilities and their associated infrastructure, will significantly alter the visual character and baseline in the study area once constructed and make it appear to have a more industrial-type visual character.
-Due to the presence of urban built-up areas and low levels of leisure-based or nature based tourism activities in the assessment area, only three (3) sensitive visual receptors were identified within the study area, namely SR1 - Chapman's Safaris Game Lodge, SR2 - Red Sands Country Lodge and SR3 - Oryx Trail Game Lodge.
-It was however ascertained that the proposed WEF development is likely to visually impact thirty seven (37) potentially sensitive receptors.
+Due to the low levels of leisure-based or nature based tourism activities in the assessment area, no sensitive visual receptors were identified within the study area.
+It was however ascertained that the proposed WEF development is likely to visually impact nineteen (19) potentially sensitive receptors.
 In many cases, roads along which people travel, are regarded as sensitive receptors.
-Potentially sensitive receptor roads which were identified within the study area include the N14 national route.
-This road is valued or utilised for its scenic or tourism potential and as a result it is regarded as a sensitive receptor road.
-It is considered unlikely that the R31 road would be widely used by tourists and as such it is not regarded as being visually sensitive.
+The primary thoroughfare in the study area is the R31 main road.
+It is however considered unlikely that this road would be widely used by tourists and as such it is not regarded as being visually sensitive.
+No potentially sensitive receptor roads were therefore identified within the study area.